StarryNight00/DJD2BlueLight/README.md

 Afonso focussed on the level design and programmed the `Menu` classes, along with their scenes.
 When pressing `ESC`, the player can exit to either the Start Menu and restart the game, or leave for the Desktop.

 During the game, as the player moves through the room, they have to talk to the others and collect items.
-The other members will introduce th ideologies t them, or put the Player on a path to find a secret ending and escape the interview.
+The other members will introduce the ideologies to them, or put the Player on a path to find a secret ending and escape the interview.

 We did not start this project with a specific pattern in mind.
 We can say we used the patterns that exist naturally within the Unity code, such has the `Update Pattern`.
 However, no specific pattern was used consciously.